Chapter 1 - The Last Sun Day

 “Destination confirmed,” Orsa chimed.
 “Estimated travel time is twenty-three minutes.
 Enjoy the ride.”

 The car started with an electric hum, then lurched backward out of the parking lot.
-Orsa guided them down a bumpy strip of gravel, passing a sign that read Rocky Point Campgrounds.
+Orsa guided them down a bumpy strip of gravel, past a sign reading Rocky Point Campgrounds.
 Beyond that, the asphalt of the main road was much smoother, and the car moved down it like a bird riding a tailwind.

-After a few minutes, the forest dissipated, and his box-community hometown of Astor came into view.
+Soon, the forest thinned out, and his box-community hometown of Astor came into view.
 Tall, thick seawalls surrounded the ten-by-six-mile plot of land, shielding the community from floods, hurricanes, and other natural disasters.
 It looked like a giant rectangular box without a lid, nestled right into the valley.

 Then he saw it—humanity’s last hope.
 In the distance, beyond Astor, the enormous Volaress II airship hovered high above the bay with an unsettling stillness, casting a dark shadow over the flooded ruins of Old Seattle.
 The airship’s brooding presence over the land served as a perpetual reminder of the state of the world.